deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 ## On-Demand

-On-Demand Capacityis pay per request.
+On-Demand Capacity is pay per request.
 So you pay only for what you use.

-- On-Demand is suited forneworunpredictableworkloads
+- On-Demand is suited for new or unpredictable workloads
 - The throughput is only limited by the default upper limits for a table (40K RCUs and 40K WCUs)
 - Throttling can occurif you exceed double your previous peak capacity (high water mark) within 30 minutes.
 For example, if you previously peaked to a maximum of 30,000 ops/sec, you could not peak immediately to 90,000 ops/sec, but you could to 60,000 ops/sec.
 - Since there is no hard limit,On-Demand could become very expensivebased on emerging scenarios